 What it means when you see “gluten-free” on a package

 When you see a food package marked “gluten-free” without a certification symbol it means the food must meet the FDA rules for gluten-free labeling.
-Primarily, that means the food cannot contain any gluten-containing ingredients, and any trace amounts of gluten in the food (such as cross-contamination from shared storage or manufacturing equipment) must be less than 20 parts per million (ppm).
+Primarily, that means the food cannot contain any gluten-containing ingredients, and any trace amounts of wheat, barley, or rye in the food (such as cross-contamination from shared storage or manufacturing equipment) must be less than 20 parts per million (ppm).
 These rules apply to all foods and supplements produced in the United States or imported and sold in the United States.

 The FDA set 20 ppm as the threshold for gluten-free labeling because celiac disease research suggests that most people with celiac disease can tolerate trace amounts of gluten up to 20 ppm, according to the Celiac Disease Foundation.

 All that sounds pretty straightforward, but there are a few situations where these rules have been known to trip up shoppers:

 - 1. Gluten-free labeling is optional.
 While the FDA allows food manufacturers to label foods gluten-free, it doesn’t require it.
 That’s why you may see a “gluten-free” label on inherently gluten-free foods like fresh produce and bottled water, but not on a bag of chips that only includes gluten-free ingredients like potatoes, salt and oil.

 - 2. There are no rules on what the gluten-free label should look like.
 If a food or supplement meets the FDA’s rules for gluten-free labeling, the manufacturer may simply print the words “gluten-free” somewhere on the package (see the illustration above).
 There are no rules about where the words must be placed or how big they should appear.